1995parham-teaching/interviews/questions/README.md

 - What is the context?
 How we can use it to cancel the long-run processing?

+### Goroutine

+- How does Goroutine differ from a regular thread?

 ### Channels and Synchronization

 - Did you use channels?
 Where did you use them?